 Does your partner have advanced knowledge and skills to help identify ways you might be better supported during labor?
 Can they identify labor patterns that might indicate that a specific change in position for labor progress could be helpful?

-If labor needs to be induced for whatever reason, can your partner walk you through what to expect from that process and what questions you might want to ask your care provider?
+If labor needs to be induced for whatever reason, can your partner walk you through what to expect from the induction process and what questions you might want to ask your care provider?
 What if a scheduled cesarean is necessary?

 If there is a challenging situation during birth, does your partner have the experience and knowledge to offer a solution that may not have been offered by your care providers yet if the need arises?